Welcome to the British Management Academy

 There are various types of leaders, such as Autocratic, who offer a precise solution to team members and decide themselves on the best way to work.
 And Delegative leaders, who actually are the complete opposite to Autocratic and generally let the team decide what to do themselves.
 Other examples are Participative leaders who generally are twinned with the later two examples and in most cases very precise and clear.

 Our team of researchers have compiled a useful UK University resource for Academics and other Business leaders to review.
 The aim of the guide is to assist people in locating a good UK based University establishment.
+We recommend reading about the Learning to be a great Manager publication for some futher insights.

 It is the British Management Academy’s view that a good manager should at the very least offer: